nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * **For filtering by Module:**

+  * Use prefix `m/`.
-  * Partial matching is supported, allowing users to input parts of module codes. e.g. `CS21` will return modules like "CS2103T" and "CS2101."
+  * Partial matching is supported, allowing users to input parts of module codes. e.g. `m/CS21` will return modules like "CS2103T" and "CS2101."

 <!-- -->

 * **For filtering by Course:**

+  * Use prefix `c/`
   * Partial matching is supported, but the first keyword must match the beginning of the course name. e.g `Engineer` will match courses like "Engineering" but not "Civil Engineering".